-Prior to joining the Board, where he served four years, three of them consecutively, as President, Dave Cortese served eight years on the San Jose City Council, including two years as Vice Mayor.
+Prior to joining the Board, where he has served for over a decade, with four years as Board President, Dave Cortese served eight years on the San Jose City Council, including two years as Vice Mayor.
 He grew up in San Jose as part of a family that has been active in civic, cultural and business activities for generations.
-He is married to Pattie, and has four children.
-His strong local roots and love for this county fuel his passion for public service.
+He is married to Pattie Cortese and has four children.
+His deep local roots and love for this county fuel his passion for public service.

 Dave was educated at Bellarmine College Prep and UC Davis where he earned a Bachelor of Sciences Degree in Political Science.
 He earned his Juris Doctorate at Lincoln University Law School in San Jose.

 Growing up in Santa Clara Valley during a period of great growth and expansion, Dave understands the issues facing our County today.
-While our exact impact on the environment is a topic of continuous debate, once thing is for certain, as a leader in the community, the County must strive to be as environmentally friendly as possible.
-Dave has proposed that the County receive 100% of its electrical needs from renewable resources and ensure that all of its buildings are LEED certified.
+One thing is for certain: as a leader in the Bay Area and hub of high-tech innovation, the County must strive to be as environmentally friendly as possible.
+Dave proposed and helped ensure that all County government operations will transition to 100% renewable electric power by 2019 years end.

-As Chair of the Housing, Land Use, Environment and Transportation Committee, Dave champions the spread of more effective transportation modes that will ease traffic while at the same time improve the current state of our roads.
-As Chair of the Metropolitan Transportation Commission, Dave will continue to fight hard to bring federal stimulus funds to the South Bay to rehabilitate our aging roads and ease congestion.
-As a past member of the Valley Transportation Authority, he pushed to ensure that BART will continue its expansion into Santa Clara County and is continuing to look for inventive ways to increase the use of mass transit for the ease of those who cannot afford a car and to ease the burden on our public thoroughfares.
+As a member and former Chair of the Metropolitan Transportation Commission, Dave fought hard to bring federal stimulus funds to the South Bay to rehabilitate our aging roads and ease congestion.
+As a member of the Valley Transportation Authority, he pushed to ensure that BART will continue its expansion into Santa Clara County and is continuing to look for inventive ways to increase the use of mass transit for the ease of those who cannot afford a car and to ease the burden on our public thoroughfares.

 In addition to providing places to learn, Dave believes that all students have the potential to succeed, even if it takes a helping hand.
-He was a major architect of a continuation program at Foothill High School, which gathered services from the County of Santa Clara and other local governments onto one campus so that students would not have to leave campus in order to interact with Social Services, Probation, etc. Furthermore, he helped expand and fund the City of San Jose’s “homework center” program at the East Side Union High School District.
+He was a major architect of a continuation program at Foothill High School, which became School Linked Services, a program that connects students and families to Social Services, Probation, etc. Furthermore, he helped expand and fund the City of San Jose's "homework center" program at the East Side Union High School District.

 With the knowledge that children who are touched by the social service system often face increasing hardships in school and life, Dave, as the Vice Chair of the County's Children, Seniors and Families Committee, has focused his efforts on reducing the rolls of the child welfare system and on decreasing the overrepresentation of minority youth in juvenile dependency, juvenile delinquency and other safety net services.

-He has also had the opportunity to work with his father, former Assemblyman Dominic L. Cortese over a political career that commenced in 1968.
-Over that time, Dave has seen the rewards and hard work as well as the trials and tribulations of public service.
+Dave has had the opportunity to work with his father, former Assemblyman Dominic L. Cortese over a political career that commenced in 1968.
+Over that time, Dave has seen the trials and tribulations of public service, as well as the rewarding role it plays in uplifting our community and bridging divides among all of us.